The Best DNA Test Kit Roundup for 2023

 Not all DNA tests are created equal.
 Of course, there are differences in the level of accuracy, but often the main differences boil down to the area of analysis each company focuses on.
 Some focus primarily on helping you trace back your ancestry or ethnicity, while others help you find relatives and lay the groundwork for creating family trees.
 There are also some services that focus on helping you spot potential health and wellness issues.
 Other points of divergence among the best DNA test kits are things like pricing, shipping time, and clarity of the results.
 Below, we’ll list out all the different aspects we look at when reviewing and comparing DNA testing kits.

 Type of DNA Test

-Purpose of the Testing Kit
+Purpose of DNA Testing

-There are three dominant ways in which DNA samples are collected: through blood, saliva, and a mouth swab.
+There are three dominant ways in which DNA samples are collected: blood, saliva, and a mouth swab.
 When it comes to home use, the best home DNA test kit options rarely involve blood samples nowadays.
 Saliva sample tests require you to deposit your saliva in a tube you receive with the kit.
-This can get trickier than it sounds but still shouldn’t be too hard.
+This can get trickier than it sounds, but still shouldn’t be too hard.
 Mouth swabs, on the other hand, require you to take a swab of the inner side of both of your cheeks.
 Each sample type has its unique packaging and conservation methods.

 Of course, pricing plays a huge role in our evaluation.
 When we look at DNA test kit prices, we examine what exactly you’re getting for your money, including the accuracy of the results, the kind of information you’re getting, how detailed the reports are, and whether shipping costs are included.
 Many of the best ancestry DNA test kit options come with a one-time fee.
 However, companies like AncestryDNA have a subscription fee for their family tree features.